What is a broken or dislocated jaw?

 A doctor must manipulate a dislocated jaw back into the correct position.
 Sometimes your doctor can do this manually.
 You’ll receive local anesthetics and muscle relaxants to minimize the pain and to help your jaw muscles loosen up enough to allow the manipulation.
-In some cases, surgery may be required to set the temporomandibular joints in the normal position.
+In some cases, surgery may be necessary to set the TMJ back into the normal position.

 Treating a broken jaw

 Treatment for a jaw fracture or break might also require surgery, depending on the extent of the injury.
 Clean breaks may heal on their own while your jaw is immobilized.
 Multiple fractures of the jawbone or displaced breaks in the part of the bone that’s pushed off to one side may require surgical repair.

 Broken and dislocated jaws are bandaged or wired shut during recovery.

 Your doctor may treat your dislocation and minor fracture simply by wrapping a bandage around your head and under your chin to keep you from opening your jaw wide.
 Anti-inflammatory medications such as ibuprofen (Advil, Motrin) and naproxen (Aleve) can dull the pain and reduce swelling.

 Severe breaks might require wiring to promote healing.
 Wires and elastic bands keep your jaw closed and your bite in place.
 Keep a pair of scissors or wire cutters in your home during your recovery.
 The tools will allow you to open the wires if you suffer from vomiting or choking.
-If the wires need to be cut, your healthcare provider should be notified so they can be replaced as soon as possible.
+If the wires need to be cut, notify your doctor so they can replace the wires as soon as possible.